anvilistas/anvil-extras/docs/guides/modules/storage.rst

 | If you have small amounts of data which can be converted to JSON - use :attr:`local_storage`.
 | If you have more data which can be converted to JSON (also ``bytes``) - use :attr:`indexed_db`.

-*NB: Datetime objects cannot be stored.
-You'll need to serialize and deserialize these - consider converting datetimes to timestamps (and dates to ordinals).*
+``datetime`` and ``date`` objects are also supported.
+If you want to store anything else you'll need to convert it to something JSONable first.

 Usage Examples